Neil Warnock: Crystal Palace

 Warnock spoke to Milan Mandarić about the vacant managerial role at Leicester City in the summer, but was never handed the job.
-Simon Jordan spoke to Warnock about taking over at Crystal Palace following the sacking of Peter Taylor and, after initially not being keen over the job, he returned to football management with Palace on 11 October 2007.
-Having his personal friend Simon Jordan as owner and chairman was certainly a help in him getting the job.
-Jones returned from his own sabbatical to join Warnock's team as assistant.
+Simon Jordan spoke to Warnock about taking over at Crystal Palace following the sacking of Peter Taylor and, after initially not being keen on the job, he returned to football management with Palace on 11 October 2007.
+Mick Jones returned from his own sabbatical to join Warnock's team as assistant.
 Under Warnock and Jones, Palace made a massive turn-around, moving from relegation battlers to promotion contenders in the space of six months, with Warnock's use of youngsters a major factor in the improved performances and results.
 Palace made the play-offs in the end, but were beaten at the semi-final stage by Bristol City, who went on to lose to Hull City in the final.

 Warnock stayed on for the 2008–09 season, but on taking the job a year earlier he had made it clear that the Crystal Palace job would be his last managerial role in football, with the club's finances beginning to take a turn for the worse.
 The 2009–10 season saw Palace perform well despite being heavily restricted by the club's poor financial position, which resulted in the club being placed in administration late in January.
 A ten-point deduction was imposed by the Football League for this.
 Crystal Palace's administrator commented that Warnock was "let go" after telling the administrator he did not have the stomach for the fight to save the club.